 The Department of Brain and Cognitive Science (BCS) and Undergraduate Program in Neuroscience are committed to promoting diversity and fostering equity in our educational and research opportunities for undergraduate students.
-To this end, we are delighted to be able to offer two annual Wiesman Scholarships funded by a generous gift in honor of Dr. Janice Kaye Wiesman.
+To this end, we are delighted to be able to offer two annual Wiesman Scholarships funded by a generous gift in honor of Dr. Janice Faye Wiesman.

 Wiesman Scholarships will fully fund summer research opportunities for students from backgrounds underrepresented in research.
 With a goal of maximizing the long-term impact of undergraduate research experiences, these scholarships will be available to first-, second-, and third-year students with an interest in brain-related research.

 This 10-week program is for eligible students with faculty mentors at URMC or River Campus working in brain research, which for this purpose is broadly defined.
 Projects may range from clinical research to basic science to computational, as long as there is a connection to the brain.
 The in-lab experiences will be paired with a full calendar of career development, academic and community events organized by the Meliora Mentors and participating departments.
 Meliora Mentors are three graduate students that will organize and run extracurricular programming for all summer research students in BCS, including recipients of Meliora Fellowships, Wiesman Scholarships, and Bilski-Mayer Fellowships.
 The objective is to establish a vibrant, intellectually stimulating summer research community in BCS.

 - A 10-week full time program starting in the first week of June

 - Research supported by a $5,000 stipend.

 - Fall or end-of-summer poster and/or talk session